Wu-Tang Scam: Man sent to prison for faking ties to rap group so he could bilk hotels for thousands

 When Barnes-Burpo tried to check in the next day under the Roc Nation reservation, he and others were detained.
 Barnes-Burpo still claimed he was employed with Roc Nation and explained that he didn’t make the reservation.
 He simply used his cellphone to speak with representatives at Roc Nation who do the actual booking, he said, according to the federal complaint.
 He was arrested.

 A search of Barnes-Burpo’s vehicle led authorities to discover keys from hotels across the country and paper that had credit card numbers written on it.
 Multiple lists of record labels and their personnel were scribbled on papers, court records state.
-Authorities were also able to uncover online login credentials for the operation that had simple passwords such as rocnation123.
+Authorities were also able to uncover online log-in credentials for the operation that had simple passwords such as rocnation123.

 A search of Barnes-Burpo’s cellphone showed how expansive the scam was, as agents found photographs and screenshots of information used to defraud businesses.